muuvy/muuvy-backend/README.md

 Thorntail is ready
 ```

-Verify if the server is up and running, by visit this url: http://localhost:8080/hello
+Verify if the server is up and running, by visit this [url](http://localhost:8080/api/user)

 ## Configuration